UC Davis

 invented on-site, that would guarantee plant survival and establishment.

-grass cover underneath the weed canopy.
-By September 2006, this
+native grass cover underneath the weed canopy.
+By September

-whole area was mowed to about 3 inches tall, and you could clearly
+2006, this whole area was mowed to about 3 inches tall, and you

-see about 1% Purple Needlegrass cover still surviving.
-That means
+could clearly see about 1% Purple Needlegrass cover still surviving.

-for 2 acres, only about 1,000 sq. feet total of native grass cover
+That means for 2 acres, only about 1,000 sq. feet total of native

 Along the mowed roadside edge of this planting at